PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search

 We use \framework to implement five DPC variants and evaluate them on a variety of synthetic and real-world data sets with up to $1.28$ million points and up to $1024$ dimensions.
 We find that using a density function that is the inverse of the distance to the $k^\text{th}$ nearest neighbor, combined with the \algname{Vamana} algorithm for ANNS, gives the best overall performance.
 On a 30-core machine with two-way hyper-threading, this best algorithm in \framework achieves 37.7--854.3x speedup over a parallel brute force approach, and 45--734x speedup over \algname{fastdp}~\cite{sieranoja2019fast}, the state-of-the-art DPC-based algorithm for high dimensions, while achieving similar accuracy in terms of ARI score. \algname{fastdp} is sequential, but even if we assume that it achieves a perfect speedup of 60x, \framework still achieves a speedup of 0.76--12.24x.
-Compared to the state-of-the-art parallel density peaks clustering algorithm by \citet{dpc}, which is optimized for low dimensions, our best algorithm achieves 320x speedup while achieving a higher ARI score on the MNIST dataset (in high dimensions, this algorithm is slower than brute force and failed to run on larger datasets).
+Compared to the state-of-the-art parallel density peaks clustering algorithm by Huang et al.~\cite{dpc}, which is optimized for low dimensions, our best algorithm achieves a 320x speedup while achieving a higher ARI score on the MNIST dataset (their algorithm failed on larger datasets).

 Our contributions are summarized below.